View Document Text

 price.

-stock.
-Convertible securities generally entail less credit risk than the issuer’s common stock.
+Convertible securities generally entail less credit risk than the issuer's common stock.
+An account can be

-An account can be required to permit the issuer of a convertible security to redeem the security and convert
+required to permit the issuer of a convertible security to redeem the security and convert it into the

-Zero Coupon Securities - Zero coupon securities are subject to greater market value fluctuations from
+Zero Coupon Securities: Zero coupon securities are subject to greater market value fluctuations from

 changing interest rates than debt obligations of comparable maturities that make current cash distributions